alishahussain/tri3/_posts/2024-02-16-nightatmuseum.md

 ## Blog on event

-- something you saw in CompSci that impressed
+- something you saw in csp that impressed
     - I was really impressed with the stock site, that Torrin built.
 I thought it was really detailed and informational. and I could tell a lot of work and thought was put into it.
 I also liked the volunteer opurtunity finder, that my old group worked on.
 I liked what they did with our idea, and it looks really cool.
-- something you saw outside of CompSci that you liked
+- something you saw outside of csp that you liked
     - I went to the photography classroom and saw really cool artworks.
 My favorite thing that I sae though was in the ceramics classroom.
 I really love ceramics, and I took the class last trimester.
 I know how much work and detail goes into this form of art, so I loved seeing all the creativity all around the classroom.